CIOs are starting to use different AI and machine learning capabilities to improve IT service management processes....

 5. Event resolution guidance

-A good ITSM repository can also guide issue resolution through the ITSM tool.
-AI-generated advice could be as simple as suggesting a related incident, solutions article or configuration item, reducing the time required to think about how to locate an item and then search for it.
+A good ITSM repository can also guide incident resolution through the ITSM tool.
+AI-generated advice could be as simple as suggesting a related incident, solutions article or configuration item, thus reducing the time required to think about how to locate an item and then search for it.

-Guided use of the ITSM tool is even better, said Matt Cox, senior manager of solutions consulting at Samanage Ltd., an IT service desk provider.
-In this case, using AI in ITSM creates best practices and automatically points IT service desk practitioners toward that behavior, rather than forcing them to identify the best use of an ITSM tool.
+Guided use of the ITSM tool is even better, said Matt Cox, senior director of technical services and ITSM at SolarWinds, an IT management software vendor.
+In this case, the AI creates best practices and automatically points IT service desk practitioners toward that behavior, rather than forcing them to identify the best use of an ITSM tool.
 One example is to create an algorithm to identify related incidents and their trends for problem management and suggest that agents open a problem record.

 Many IT requests, like employee onboarding, require human agents to perform a complex set of steps to fulfill the requests.
 Enterprises are now using machine learning models to watch how humans execute these processes so that future requests can be more automated.
 In the case of employee onboarding, machine learning models learn from a historical database of requests that cover a range of actions taken based on type of employment, role and department of the new employee.
 The trained models then assign new requests to the right technicians.
 By recognizing patterns in the employee onboarding request database, machine learning-based models can also suggest what hardware or software an employee needs right when the onboarding request is created, said ManageEngine's Ramakrishnan.

-"Issues ranging from IT outages to individual user hardware malfunctions can be predicted, and solutions automatically applied or at least suggested with an increasingly higher rate of success as the system learns from past experiences," said Ambarish Kayastha vice president of product management for ITSM and automation at CA Technologies.
+"Issues ranging from IT outages to individual user hardware malfunctions can be predicted, and solutions automatically applied or at least suggested with an increasingly higher rate of success as the system learns from past experiences," said Ambarish Kayastha, enterprise solutions architect at Broadcom Inc.

 AI enables better, faster, proactive and automated problem resolution of issues introduced through changes in the environment, changes in end-user behavior or changes within your apps and services, said Andreas Grabner, DevOps activist at Dynatrace.
 For example, Citrix is using ITSM integrations across Dynatrace, ServiceNow and AWS.
 When the Dynatrace engine predicts a problem, it can do root cause analysis before customers are impacted.